Home || FAQ || What is the difference between 3-wire and 4-wire connection?

 Sensors in an HVAC environment

 Sentera -F and -H sensors require a supply voltage of 24 VDC.
 This type of sensors require a 4-wire connection.
 They can be connected with a 4-wire electrical cable: 2 wires for the supply voltage and 2 wires for the output signal.
 The ground connection of the supply voltage and the analogue output are galvanically isolated in -F type sensors.
 That is why they require a 4-wire connection.

 4-wire connection reduces the risk of electrical interferences since the supply voltage and the output signal remain completely separated.

 Sentera -G sensors require a supply voltage of 24 VAC or 24 VDC.
 This type of sensors require a 3-wire connection.
 They can be connected with a 3-wire electrical cable.
 The ground connection of the supply voltage (V-) is internally connected with the ground of the analogue output (GND).
 It is called a 'common ground'.
 This means that only 3 wires are required to connect the supply voltage and the analogue output.
 Due to this 'common ground', -G and -F type sensors cannot be used together on the same network.

-Never connect the common ground of -G type sensors to other devices powered by a DC voltage.
+For this reason, -G and -F types cannot be used together on the same network.
+Never connect the common ground of -G type articles to other devices powered by a DC voltage.
 Doing so might cause permanent damage to the connected devices.

 Sentera provides innovative, easy-to-use control solutions for HVAC installations and ventilation systems.
 How to optimise your comfort, indoor air quality, safety and overall wellbeing?
 We have the answer!